arixmkii/qcw/README.md

 #### `XZ Utils`

-Version `5.4.0` w/o any changes.
+Version `5.2.9` w/o any changes.

 ## How to use

 ### Basics

-Donwload the archive and unpack it into your Windows machine to some location (`C:\qcw` for example).
-Then there are 2 preconfigured shell starters in `.\shells\` directory - one for QEMU and one should be backward compatible with default Podman for Windows behavior using WSL2 machines.
+Download installation packages of the release.
+Install qemu and podman using their installers.
+Then install `qcw-utils` in the desired directory using `powershell "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))"` (each release will have tagged version of this utility as well if one wants more control over tools version).
+You will have preconfigured shell launchers under `.\qcw-utils\shells\` when installation completes.

 Then run the podman machine init command as one would do with all other podman installations.
 The catch is to give 2 mandatory config overrides: